arpandesai/swiftindia/codeofconduct.md

 ### Community Leaders

-Alvin Varghese (@aaalveee) and Giridhar (@giridharvc7) are the appointed representatives from Swift India, and acts as the voice of Swift India Community Leaders.
+Alvin Varghese ([@aaalveee](https://twitter.com/aaalveee)) and Giridhar ([@giridharvc7](https://twitter.com/giridharvc7)) are the appointed representatives from Swift India, and acts as the voice of Swift India Community Leaders.

 ### Core Team

 Members of the core team are selected by their contribution to the city wise Meetups, technical expertise and proven contribution to the community.
 The current core team members are:

-  1. Nayan Mujadiya - Organiser of Swift Bangalore Community and Founder of Max-Pi Technologies.
+  1. Nayan Mujadiya - Organiser of Swift Bangalore & Chennai Communities and Founder of Max-Pi Technologies.
+  2. Giridhar VC - Organiser of Swift Chennai Community.
-  2. Ritesh Gupta - Organiser of Swift Delhi Community.
+  3. Ritesh Gupta - Organiser of Swift Delhi Community.
-  3. Ashish Kapoor - Organiser of Swift Delhi Community.
+  4. Ashish Kapoor - Organiser of Swift Delhi Community.

 ### Writers